dare-afolabi/data-analytics-portfolio/README.md

 ### 5. [House Price Prediction](./house-price-prediction)
 ![Feature Importance Plot](./house-price-prediction/sale_price_histogram.png)
-This project tackles the Kaggle “House Prices: Advanced Regression Techniques” competition by predicting house sale prices using 1,460 training samples and 80 features.
+This project tackles the Kaggle “House Prices: Advanced Regression Techniques” competition by predicting house sale prices using 1,460 training samples and 79 features.
 Base models **RidgeCV, Random Forest, and Gradient Boosting** are assessed via cross-validation and log-RMSE, then ensembled in a **Stacking Regressor**.
 Feature importance scores underscore quality ratings, property size, and neighborhood prices as primary predictors of house prices.

 ---

-Stay tuned as I add more projects in areas like **customer retention, finance analytics, and marketing performance**.
+Stay tuned as I add more projects in areas like **customer retention and predictive modelling**.

 View on [GitHub Pages](https://dare-afolabi.github.io/data-analytics-portfolio/)